CtrlK

 Workflow Clarity

 The escalation path provides a reasonable sequence, but the main 'Instructions' steps are generic and unhelpful.
-No validation steps to confirm fixes worked beyond vague 'Verified resolution' in Output section.
+No validation checkpoints to confirm fixes worked.
+The 'Verified resolution' output is mentioned but no verification steps are provided.

 2 / 3